-3.2 The evolution of the GSMF
+3.2 The evolution of the galaxy stellar mass function

 The evolution of the stellar mass density of the Universe provides a good overview of the growth of stellar mass in the simulation.
 However, it does not test whether stars form in galaxies of the right mass.
 We now carry out a full comparison of the GSMFs in the simulation with those inferred from observations at different epochs.